jhessikasmp/jhessikasmp/README.md

 ## Hello, there 👋

 My name is Jhessika and I'm a full-stack web developer, with a strong focus on Back-End development.
-I love technology, solving real-world problems, and creating efficient, scalable solutions.

-I'm passionate about building scalable systems, smart automations, and APIs that actually solve real-world problems.
+I love technology, solving real-world problems, and creating efficient, scalable solutions, smart automations, and APIs that actually solve real-world problems.
 I'm deeply interested in AI and love creating tools that make things more efficient and intelligent.

 ---